BY TEENA MYERS

 “I became a “cafeteria” Catholic,” said Ingrid.
-“I could attend Mass but I could not participate.
+“I could attend Mass, but I could not participate.
 I wanted to be Catholic, but they did not want a divorced woman.
 My standing in the congregation reached a new low when I married a divorced Catholic and that marriage failed too.
 Staying in the Catholic Church was no longer an option.
-The Baptist were satisfied if I confessed Jesus as my Lord and Savior.
+The Baptist only requires a confession of Jesus as my Lord and Savior.
 How I lived my life was between me and God, so I returned to the Baptist church that my family had founded.”

-“I encountered a new experience at the full gospel church.”
+“I encountered an unfamiliar experience at the full gospel church.”
 Ingrid smiled.
 “I spoke in tongues.
 I kinda liked it, and I truly believe it is a gift from God.”

 With her new church came a new work place ministry.
 Ingrid worked on Canal Street and enjoyed shopping during her lunch hour until a co-worker invited her to attend a Bible Study.
 “The study met on Tuesday and Thursdays from 12:30 to 1 p.m. and I loved it.
 I couldn’t wait for Tuesday to come.
 I knew that whatever I was going through, I would find relief at the Bible study,” said Ingrid.